-Agents can go and sign up with any real estate web design company and pay a ton of money (typically anywhere from $1,500 to $3,000) up front, then have maintenance fees, monthly fees, services fees, etc… or …they could have their own knowledgeable marketing specialist that has a low (mine is very low so that it fits with all agents budgets) monthly rate to handle their website, blog and social media.
+Agents can go and sign up with any real estate web design company and pay a ton of money (typically anywhere from $1,500 to $3,000) up front, then have maintenance fees, monthly fees, services fees, etc… or …they could have their own knowledgeable marketing specialist that has a low rate plans to handle their website, blog and social media.
 The package I created is based on all the research I continue to do over the years, along with having in-depth conversations with agents about what they need, and what the most efficient (and beneficial) components are in terms of must-haves on real estate websites/blogs.

-I have a client in Hawaii that paid over $3,000 (plus monthly fees) for her website that doesn’t get updated with any blog posts from the real estate web design company itself (she would have to do it), her co-listings are not showing up either – which is typical with any real estate web design company as the IDX or RETS systems do not support co-listings for agents that are not the main agent listed.
+I’ve had a client on the Hawaiian Islands that paid over $3,000 (plus monthly fees) for their website that doesn’t get updated with any blog posts from the real estate web design company itself (they would have to do it), their co-listings are not showing up either – which is typical with any real estate web design company as the IDX or RETS systems do not support co-listings for agents that are not the main agent listed.
 With WordPress I make sure ALL listings including the co-listings are showcased.
-I have another one in Louisiana that paid just under $1,500 (and has monthly fees) but again she has to provide the blog posts, tags, images, listings, etc.
+I have another one in Louisiana that paid just under $1,500 (and has monthly fees) but again they have had to provide the blog posts, tags, images, listings, etc.

 If you are looking to compare, then I suggest the best way (the way that most of my clients and potential clients do) is by reviewing my services against any real estate web design company or any other virtual real estate assistant.
 To find out how you can stand out from the rest of the crowd, take a look at your current site, compare it with other agent sites and then look over my services offered to decide if that is whats best for you.